SATURDAY:

 ● gathering around the altar for the Eucharistic Prayer.

-For the first three Sundays (August 25, September 8, and September 22), the Family Mass will be every other week; and the homily will be “child-centered,” with all of the children sitting down with the priest or deacon to discuss the Gospel.
+Every other week, the homily is “child-centered,” with the children sitting down with the priest or deacon to discuss the Gospel.

-Starting on Sunday, October 6, the Family Mass will be every week.
-Every other Sunday, the homily will be “child-centered”; and on alternate Sundays, the homily will be “parent-centered” with the priest or deacon sitting down with parent volunteers to discuss how the Gospel relates to their everyday lives and the challenges of raising kids in 2024.
+On alternate Sundays, the homily is “parent-centered,” with the priest or deacon sitting down with parent volunteers to discuss how the Gospel relates to their everyday lives and to the challenges of raising kids in 2025.

 The schedule for the Family Masses is set forth below: